Kyphosis (plural: kyphoses), much less commonly kyphus, is a term used to describe the sagittal curvature of the thoracic spine.

 - traditionally measured using the Cobb angle

-- may over-estimate kyphosis if there is concomitant vertebral end-plate irregularities 1
+- may over-estimate kyphosis if there are concomitant vertebral end-plate irregularities 1

 - the alternative Cobb 1 or vertebral centroid angles 3 have been proposed to negate the aforementioned over-estimation